sedhossein/clean-code-with-clear-coder/README.md

 - Use exceptions well, with discipline.
 Understand your language’s idioms and requirements for effective exception use.

+ - Programmers must be made aware of programmatic errors.
+Users must be made aware of usage errors.

 - keep in mind these words :
  1. "When reviewing code, count to 10 before you refactor a line.
 If the code does not have tests, a hundred." - Samer Buna